coredns/rfc/GSoC_Proposal.md

 More functions will be added on further discussion.

-## Timeline

 **Before 27 April:**

 I will go through the required DNS concepts as well as the essential features of Prometheus.

 **27 April to 18 May:**

-I will communicate with the CoreDNS community and particiape in any intersting doscussion that comes up.
-I will further finialize the ideas regarding the project by corresponding with the mentors as well as the members of the community.
+I will communicate with the CoreDNS community and participate in any interesting discussion that comes up.
+I will further finalize the ideas regarding the project by corresponding with the mentors as well as the members of the community.

 **18 May to 31st May:**

-In this period, data collection will be main priority.
+In this period, data collection will be the main priority.
 Data would be collected from the simulation software.
-Moreover, a production server would be created (if its not readily avilable), and the data would be collected from the same.
-In addition to that, the data will be filtered and preprocessed for training on the three machine learning models
+Moreover, a production server would be created (if it's not readily available), and the data would be collected from the same.
+In addition to that, the data will be filtered and preprocessed for training for the three machine learning models

 **1st June to 7th June:**

-The first model wil be created and training for the same will begin.
+The first model will be created and training for the same will begin.
+Note that training will encompass hyperparameter tuning using Talos.

 **8th June to 14th June:**

-The fsecond model wil be created and training for the same will begin.
+The second model will be created and training for the same will begin.
+Note that training will encompass hyperparameter tuning using Talos.

 **15th June to 21st June:**

-The third model wil be created and training for the same will begin.
+The third model will be created and training for the same will begin.
+Note that training will encompass hyperparameter tuning using Talos.

 **22nd July to 28th July:**

 The results are compiled in this section and discussed further with the mentors.
-The models are then retrained.
+The models are then retrained depending on mentor feedback as well as the results obtained.

 **29th July to 10th August:**

-The results are again compiled and then a model is shorlisted.
+The results are again compiled and then a model is shortlisted.
 The model is then packaged as a class and documentation is provided for the same.

 **10th to 17th August:**

-Period to account for any unforseen cirmumstances.
+Period to account for any unforeseen delays.

 ## Questions and Discussion Topics

-Seed this with open questions you require feedback on from the RFC process.
+- Should I create a classification model that can also detect what type of anomaly it is?
+This can be created as an extension on top of the previous models.